-We are committed to ensuring you receive the maximum benefits allowable under your dental plan.
-We accept ALL PPO Dental Plans and are In-Network with most plans.
+We are committed to ensuring you receive the maximum benefits allowable under your dental insurance plan.
 And as a courtesy, we will file your dental insurance claims on your behalf.
 Please call our office to verify eligibility and coverage.

 We do our best to estimate your portion of the payment before you leave our office, but with literally hundreds of insurance companies and thousands of individual plans it’s simply impossible for us to know all of them.
 And most carriers refuse to release all the details of their plans.
 They change policies and reimbursements constantly without notice.
 That’s why it’s so important for you to know your plan and take charge of your health!

 To begin, we would like to highlight a misconception: dental insurance is not designed to pay for all of your dental care.
 Most contracts have yearly limits, treatment limitations and/or various degrees of “co-payments”.
 All levels of payment by insurance companies, including allowed fees, usual, customary, and reasonable (UCR) are governed by the premiums paid.
 They have nothing to do with the actual fee for the services rendered.
 Our fees are based upon a combination of our costs, our time, and our consistent dedication to providing our patients with the highest quality of dental care.
 Thus, there is often a discrepancy between the amount covered under your policy’s UCR schedule, and the actual cost of the procedure.
 The discrepancy is the patient’s responsibility.